swangarch/zero2ml/README.md

 Logistic regression is implemented with Python, mainly used for binary classification tasks, can perfom one-vs-all tasks.

+This project builds a generalized logistic regression classifier to predict a Hogwarts house based on student features.
+It applies a one-vs-all strategy to handle the multi-class setting.
+The implementation is highly modular and encapsulated, so the same class can be reused for other datasets.
+Thus, it serves as a flexible solution for general multi-class linear classification problems.

 #### 📖 Programs

 0. **Describer**